Create a Service Bus namespace using the Azure portal

 In the Shared access policies screen, click RootManageSharedAccessKey.

-In the Policy: RootManageSharedAccessKey window, click the copy button next to Connection string–primary key, to copy the connection string to your clipboard for later use.
+In the Policy: RootManageSharedAccessKey window, click the copy button next to Primary Connection String, to copy the connection string to your clipboard for later use.
 Paste this value into Notepad or some other temporary location.

 Repeat the previous step, copying and pasting the value of Primary key to a temporary location for later use.